-Because of this abundance of historical events, Berlin has became home for millions of people from all over the world, becoming of the the cities with the most expats in the world.
+Because of the abundance of historical events, Berlin has become home for millions of people from all over the world, becoming of the cities with the most expats in the world.

-Every sunday the Mauerpark becomes a huge hub for culture and hanging out, full of everyone and everything.
-Chilling on the grass with a beer, listening to the greatest open air karaoke I have ever seen, (I think there were almost 1k people around it), walking in the flea market, which is full of cute and cool stuff from Berlin, of just walking around and do all of these.
+Every Sunday the Mauerpark becomes a huge hub for culture and hanging out, full of everyone and everything.
+Chilling on the grass with a beer, listening to the greatest open-air karaoke I have ever seen, (I think there were almost 1k people around it), walking in the flea market, which is full of cute and cool stuff from Berlin, or just walking around and do all of these.
 It’s a wonderful feeling that you get, and you feel you don’t ever want to leave it.
 Just loved it!

 Tip: Beer will and always will be the cheapest drink u can have when going out.
 I used to hate beer, but travel changed me.
-I would say in good.
-So by drinking beer you can go in fancy rooftop bars and not spend 12€ on a cocktail.
+I would say in a good way.
+So by drinking beer, you can go in fancy rooftop bars and not spend 12€ on a cocktail.

 As you figured by now, Berlin is full of all kind of attractions.
 No matter if you are into history, museums, concerts, partying, trips, sightseeing, walking tours, it’s all there and even more.

 My advice (which I also got from a friend) is to not waste too much time with the touristic stuff because there are so many and very time-consuming.
 Try to make a list of things that are really of an interest to you, before going there, cuz the moment you arrive you will be overwhelmed, and do that.